CarloCattano/MultiMidi_Axoloti/README.md

 ### this script uses <a href="https://pypi.org/project/mido/">mido</a> library to create a simple example of passing midi to the raspberry pi . inspired by @logsol idea
 ### of merging several midi channels into one to overcome Axoloti usb hub limitations

-#### I will slowly develope an untility and make it usable in any setup as long as my free time allows me
+#### I will slowly develop an utility and make it usable in any setup as long as my free time allows me

 #### - You will rtmidi :
            pip3 install python-rtmidi mido